 Per the Bench Sewer District merger agreement, rates for former Bench customers are gradually merging with Boise rates over a five-year period.
-The is the third year of that process.
+The is the fourth year of that process.
 Visit our Rates page for more information.

 What is the rate increase?